 - White: Call the doctor.
 Liver or gallbladder issues are indicated by white and chalky poop.

 My first son pooped essentially every time he ate, and my second son would wait days between bowel movements.
-I remember calling my doctor after my second son came home from the hospital because I had fed him and he did not have poop in his diaper.
+I remember calling my doctor after my second son came home from the hospital because I had fed him, and he did not have poop in his diaper.
 I was mystified!
 And worried.
 Oh, no. He’s constipated.
 But he wasn’t.
 He just had his own digestive system unique from his brother’s system.
-It is normal for a newborn to poop after every feeding, up to 6-10 times a day until 6 weeks of age when the frequency normally decreases.
+It is normal for a newborn to poop after every feeding, up to 6-10 times a day until 6 weeks of age, when the frequency normally decreases.
 It is also normal for a newborn to have 1-2 bowel movements a week.
 The time to be concerned is if their poop habits suddenly change and baby seems uncomfortable.

 A newborn can become constipated, but it isn’t very common.
 If they have one bowel movement where their poop is more solid than normal, you probably have no room for concern.
 But you might want to call the doctor if it continues for several bowel movements.
-This could be a sign that baby is intolerant to something in mother’s milk, or may have a milk or soy allergy.
+This could be a sign that baby is intolerant to something in the mother’s milk or may have a milk or soy allergy.

 Some babies struggle with diaper rash more than other babies!
-And often times, diaper rash is related to something mom is eating that irritates baby’s bottom.
+And oftentimes, diaper rash is related to something mom is eating that irritates baby’s bottom.
 With my latest son, it seems every time I eat peanut butter, he breaks out in a bad rash!
 So be aware of what you’re eating if the diaper rash seems to be taking over.
 And next to finding a diaper cream that works for your baby, sometimes letting the bottom air dry can be just the ticket!

 Cheers to all things poop!